semvdn/The-Birds-and-The-Bees/README.md

     -   Birds must hunt a specific number of bees to gain enough energy to reproduce.
 Successful birds find a mate and a free nest to lay an egg, which eventually hatches into a new bird.
 -   **Evolutionary Mechanics:** Birds and bees have a set of heritable traits (DNA) that control their behavior (e.g., `visualRange`, `huntFactor`, `evadeFactor`).
 These traits are blended during reproduction (sexual for birds, collective for bees) and are subject to random mutation, allowing the populations to evolve over time.
 -   **Genetic Appearance:** Bird appearance (body shape, beak shape, tail shape, and color palette) is genetically determined.
 Offspring inherit a blend of their parents' features through vertex and color interpolation, which are also subject to micro and macro mutations.
--   **Interactive Overlay:** An in-simulation overlay provides real-time statistics on population counts and detailed graphs visualizing the distribution and evolution of every heritable trait for both species.
+-   **Interactive Overlays & Settings:** In-simulation overlays provide real-time statistics on population counts and detailed graphs visualizing the evolution of every heritable trait.
+A settings panel allows for live adjustment of parameters like wind speed and boid speed, as well as simulation-wide settings that require a restart.
--   **Dynamic World:** The simulation features wind that sways plants, a balanced world-generation system to ensure a viable starting ecosystem, and an auto-restart feature if a species goes extinct.
+-   **Dynamic World & Scaling:** The simulation features wind that sways plants and a world generation system that adapts to different screen sizes.
+All boid behaviors, speeds, and visual sizes are scaled proportionally, ensuring a consistent experience on any device.

 ## How to Run